 How to update a website in 8 steps

 The first step in your website update is to give your current site a thorough evaluation.
 At this point, you’re not creating any new content but simply investigating what works well and what doesn’t.
 This way, you’ll be able to make a clear list of all the details that need changing.

 Visual content: Check the quality and relevance of your visual assets, such as images and videos.
 Identify anything that looks blurry, pixelated or generally outdated.
 You may come across images that are no longer relevant or aren’t aligned with your current brand identity.

 In these instances, you won’t necessarily have to delete the images altogether.
 Rather, you could use online media editing tools to bring them to life.
 Also, take note of your website’s loading speed.
 Old video files may be overly heavy, negatively impacting your site’s user experience.

 Written content: As well as looking at your site’s visuals, scan through the written website content too.
 Look for any broken links, as well as missing or incorrect information.

-For example, you may have old blog posts that no longer serve a purpose, or mission statements that don’t quite speak your brand’s language.
+For example, you may have old blog posts that no longer serve a purpose, or mission statements that don’t quite speak your brand’s language, especially if content hasn't been updated since you first started your blog.
 Perhaps you could give more details on a certain product or service you’re selling or reword the text on your call-to-action button to generate more clicks.